-Join John Gerlach, Dixie Calderone, and Scott Bechtel for an exceptional hummingbird photography workshop experience at the secluded Bull River Guest

-Ranch that lies in a small valley amid the spectacular snow-covered Canadian Rockies.
+Join John Gerlach, Dixie Calderone, and Scott Bechtel for an exceptional hummingbird photography workshop experience at the secluded Bull River Guest Ranch that lies in a small valley amid the spectacular snow-covered Canadian Rockies.

-Learn to photograph hummingbirds with multiple flash and natural light using cutting-edge techniques we develop and continue to improve.
+Learn to photograph hummingbirds with multiple flash and natural light using cutting-edge techniques we developed over twenty years and continue to improve.